How to use Freshdesk Freddy AI to evaluate knowledge gaps for bots in 2026

 4. Manually add or update your solution articles

-After you’ve found the gaps from the reports and self-tests, the last step is to actually fix them.
-This part is all manual.
-You’ll need to pop into your Freshdesk knowledge base and either write new solution articles or edit existing ones.
+Once you’ve identified the opportunities for improvement from the reports and self-tests, the final step is to update your resources.
+You can easily jump into your Freshdesk knowledge base to write new solution articles or refine your existing ones.

 -